 - 5.38 To achieve an Open University qualification, you do not normally need to study continuously.
 A break of an academic year or more from your studies is referred to as a study break.
 This means you do not enrol on, register for, or begin to study on any modules starting in that academic year.
 We refer to a study break as being approved if you inform your Student Support Team of your intention to take a break, or as unapproved if you do not inform your Student Support Team about your intention to take a study break.
-Your registration as a Student of The Open University will lapse if you do not register for a module or qualification within two consecutive academic years, unless you have applied for an approved study break.
-If your registration lapses, The Open University will reassess your fee scheme and funding regime, if you then return to study. - There is no limit on the number of one-year study breaks you can take.
+Your registration as a Student of The Open University will lapse if you do not register for a module or qualification within two consecutive academic years unless you have applied for an approved study break.
+If your registration lapses, The Open University will reassess your fee scheme and funding regime, if you then return to study, for example if you have changed your home address, country of residence or study location.
+Please refer to the Fee Rules for full details. - There is no limit on the number of one-year study breaks you can take.
 However, the time taken for a study break, whether approved or unapproved, counts towards the time limit within which a qualification must be achieved.
 There are some qualifications with short time limits, for example for professional recognition, or where the qualification is being withdrawn.
 Your personal time limit for completing a qualification is calculated from the start of the earliest module you are counting credit from, or the date of any credit awarded in recognition of prior learning.
 If you have credit awarded in recognition of prior learning on a registered qualification, you will have a reduced time limit for completion of the credits still to complete.
 Consult the Academic Regulations for further information or seek advice from your Student Support Team. - 5.40 In some cases, the opportunity for a study break may therefore be very limited or not available.
 It is always best to seek advice from your Student Support Team before deciding to take a study break. - 5.41 If you wish to temporarily stop studying (take a study break), but are currently studying a module, you need to formally withdraw (suspend study) from the module you are studying as per 5b) or 5c) and notify your Student Support Team of your intention to take a study break.

-Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2022 Date for review: March 2023
+Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2023 Date for review: March 2024

-If you do not enrol or register for a module within two successive academic years, you will automatically cease to be a Student of The Open University, unless you have extended this period of no study by requesting approved study breaks.
+5.42 If you do not enrol or register for a module within two successive academic years, you will automatically cease to be a Student of The Open University, unless you have extended this period of no study by requesting approved study breaks.